The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 From Ostrich to little sunbird or the Marshal Eagle.

-Being on a Tanzania safari is so exciting.
-We use open-roof safari vehicles to give you an amazing view of the surroundings.
+Being on a safari in Tanzania is exciting.
+We use open-roof safari vehicles to provide you with an excellent view of the surroundings.

 Hold your camera tight and get ready to capture the best pictures of birds within the Ngorongoro Crater.

-The best time to visit Ngorongoro Crater for bird watching is during September and April.
+The best time to visit Ngorongoro Crater for birdwatching is in September and April.

-Some birds within the crater are endemic, and others are migratory birds.
+Some birds in the crater are endemic, and others are migratory.

 Migratory birds in Ngorongoro Crater include European rollers.
 European swallows.
 Montagu’s harriers.